 Daily Stoic Meditation: Good or Bad, High or Low, Do I Still Have Choices?

-One of the tenets of Stoicism that resonates with me deeply and that attracted me towards Stoic philosophy revolves around control and choice.
+One of the tenets of Stoicism that resonates with me deeply and that attracted me to Stoic philosophy revolves around control and choice.
 You must recognize the factors in your control and what’s beyond your control.

 I believe that I always have a choice.
 If I think I don’t have a choice, I am helpless.
 If I am helpless, I won’t think of possibilities.
 That’s why knowing you always have a choice is the starting point when engaging in any situation.